ZobairQ/php-cloud-dev-environment/README.md

 If you want to use the pre-built image you can just download it by running following command

     docker pull docker.pkg.github.com/zobairq/php-cloud-dev-environment/php-cloud-dev-environment:0.1

+Please note if you wish download the pre-built image off github packages you will need to do a docker login otherwise it will not pull anything from github packages.
+Please refer to [Docker login](#docker-login)

 #### Building your own image